Brent & Partners is made up of Allan Brent and you, my partner

 How we work

 Our process is different for every partner and client.
-That’s because the heart of an enduring relationship is always understanding what makes you tick.
+That’s because the heart of an enduring client relationship is always understanding what makes you tick.

 Getting a clear shared understanding of your drivers is crucial in setting objectives together.
 After that, it is often straightforward to figure out the possibilities to get you where you want to go.